radiantearth/radiant-mlhub/CONTRIBUTING.md

 All branches should originate from the `main` branch and all PRs should be made against the `main` branch.

-New PRs will use our PR template, which includes the following checklist:
+New PRs will use our [PR template](https://github.com/radiantearth/radiant-mlhub/blob/main/.github/pull_request_template.md), which you should follow and fill in.

-* Unit tests have been added/updated to cover changes
-* Documentation has been added/updated
-* An entry has been added to the [CHANGELOG](./CHANGELOG.md) (if necessary)

 ## Architecture Decision Records (ADR)

 This library uses Architecture Decision Records (ADR).
-See [docs/adr](docs/adr/0001-record-architecture-decisions.md).
+See [docs/adr](./docs/adr/0001-record-architecture-decisions.md).

 ## Development Environment